Periodic Reporting for period 4 - AuxinER (Mechanisms of Auxin-dependent Signaling in the Endoplasmic Reticulum)

 According to the Food and Agriculture Organization of the United Nations (State of Food Insecurity in the World, FAO, 2013) 842 million people have insufficient access to food, evoking hunger to the world biggest health risk.
 Even when hunger is low, under nutrition is causing health, social and economic problems (http://www.fao.org/news/story/en/item/198105/icode/).
-Food shortage does not impact on health, but also is regularly a driving force for migration waves.
-Most food is directly obtained from plants.
-Obviously, also plant-derived nutrition raises our animal food sources.
-Besides food supply, other plant-derived products have importance for our society, supplying for example medicines, energy, or various materials (e.g. paper, cotton, wood).
 Hence, knowledge on plant growth and development will have increasing significance for food safety and other socio-economic challenges.
-In this ERC funded research, we assess how the plant hormone auxin impacts on plant growth and development.
-We focus hereby on its subcellular regulation.
+In this ERC funded research, we have assessed how the plant hormone auxin impacts on plant growth and development.
+We focused hereby on its subcellular regulation at the endoplasmic reticulum.
 The canonical auxin receptor TIR1 resides in the nucleus, where it will initiate auxin-dependent gene regulation.
-We have unravelled a novel putative auxin carrier family called the PIN-LIKES (PILS).
+We have unravelled a novel auxin transport facilitator family called the PIN-LIKES (PILS).
 PILS proteins reside in the endoplasmic reticulum (ER), where they negatively impact on nuclear auxin signalling.
-In the course of this project, we illustrated that PILS proteins limit the abundance of auxin in the nucleus, proposing that PILS-dependent auxin transport into the ER, prevents the auxin diffusion into the nucleus.
-Accordingly, PILS proteins could be used to define cell type specific sensitivity to auxin.
-We illustrated that environmental signals, such as light and temperature, modulate the transcription and protein abundance of PILS proteins, allowing to adapt auxin-dependent organ growth rates.
-Our overall objective is to unravel the importance of the ER for genomic auxin responses.
-Moreover, we will assess whether this mechanism can be used to modulate or possibly engineer plant growth and development.
+In the course of this project, we have illustrated that PILS proteins limit the abundance of auxin in the nucleus, proposing that auxin compartmentalisation into the ER, prevents auxin diffusion into the nucleus.
+Accordingly, PILS proteins define cell type specific sensitivity to auxin.
+We illustrated that environmental signals, such as light and temperature, but also internal signals, such as the phytohormone brassinosteroid, modulate the transcription and protein abundance of PILS proteins, allowing to adapt auxin-dependent organ growth rates.
+Our work highlights the importance of the ER for auxin-dependent adaptive growth responses.
+The uncovered mechanism modulate adaptive plant growth responses and are interesting entry points to engineer plant performance under specific growth conditions.